 [Week 30 of 52 Weeks to a Better Relationship With Your Child]

 Once upon a time, the wheelbarrow was the latest technology.
 A Chinese politician claims to have invented it, so I’m guessing someone else did and he took credit.
-Whoever invented it, and it could have happened in more than one place, I can just hear the naysayers.
+Whoever invented it, and it could have happened in more than one place at the same time, I can just hear the naysayers.

 “Kids these days will not understand real work!”